rschristopher/rschristopher.github.io/src/custody/creating-keys/dice-and-computer.md

 ...

-We can use python to enter Base-6 numbers and output a seed phrase
+We can use our airgapped computer to convert dice rolls into a seed phrase.

-Rather than write a simple function to do this for you, we will go through step-by-step in python so that you can see what is actually happening.
+This will give us the verified entropy of dice rolls, and when done correctly can be more secure than dice and paper.

+This technique is also applicable to other methods of creating 256-bits of entropy, from I-Ching Hexagrams to Tarot cards.
+ All that is required is a list of unique characters to represent the set.